decred/dcrwallet/rpc/documentation/api.md

   will be used.

 - `int64 ticket_fee`: Fees per kB to use for all purchased tickets.
 If 0 is passed, the global value for a ticket fee will be used.
+This option is deprecated and ignored; use `tx_fee` instead.

 - `bool dont_sign_tx`: If the tickets tx should be signed or not.